 The school held two assemblies in the auditorium as they hosted Oher and his teammate Ravens fullback Vonta Leach.

-Oher is not only famous for being an offensive tackle in the NFL, but also for his book, "I Beat the Odds—From Homelessness to the Blind Side and Beyond," which was given to the entire school by donations as part of the Fifth Annual STAR, or Students Taking Action Responsibly, program running this week at the school.
+Oher is not only famous for being an offensive tackle in the NFL, but also for his book, "I Beat the Odds—From Homelessness to the Blind Side and Beyond," which was given to the entire school as part of the Fifth Annual STAR, or Students Taking Action Responsibly, program running this week at the school.

 SPHS students prepared questions in advance to be posed to the guests seated on stage in the auditorium.
 Oher was flanked by students who had participated in the STAR week art and poetry contest.

 Oher spoke to this year's STAR theme of "Inspiration" by talking about overcoming the obstacles of his youth, including drugs and alcohol, providing a glimpse into his past that was fraught with temptation and challenges.

 "Resist drugs and alcohol.
 That's all I saw in my neighborhood.
 I wouldn't be sitting in front of you guys if I hadn't.
 I wanted to be a leader, not a follower," Oher said.

 Being a foster child showed him the importance of parents to say "I love you," when asked what he would say to a younger Oher.